Print

 News

-Reviving history: “My STECCI Story” Workshop in Sarajevo & Kopošići
+Reviving history: “My STECCI Story” Workshop in Sarajevo, Split & Podgorica

 Innovative approaches in the transdisciplinary research on the cultural heritage of stećci

-Stećci are unique medieval tomb monuments located in Bosnia & Herzegovina, Croatia, Serbia and Montenegro, the European research project STECCI focuses on innovative preservation and valorisation strategies for this cultural heritage by doing transdisciplinary research.
-From 16th to 17th of September 2024, the “My STECCI Story” workshop was hosted by the University of Sarajevo (UNSA) and the Centre for Social Innovation in Vienna (ZSI).
-This workshop explored the cultural importance of stećci, the threats and the potential strategies for their preservation while fostering public engagement for placemaking.
-In the course of the workshop, which is part of a series of social lab activities, a mix of three research activities were conducted focusing on the historic, the spatial and the social or socio-cultural relevance of stećci.
+Stećci are unique medieval burial monuments in Bosnia and Herzegovina, Croatia, Serbia and Montenegro.
+The European research project STECCI focuses on innovative conservation and valorisation strategies for this cultural heritage through transdisciplinary research.
+In September, the workshop ‘My STECCI Story’ took place, which was organised by the University of Sarajevo (UNSA) and the Centre for Social Innovation in Vienna (ZSI).
+This was followed in October by the workshops in Split, together with the Arts Academy of the University of Split (UMAS) and the workshop in Podgorica together with the University of Donja Gorica (UDG).
+These workshops explored the cultural significance of stećci, the threats and possible strategies for their preservation, while promoting public engagement in place-making.
+The workshop, which is part of a series of Social Lab activities, involved a mix of three research activities focussing on the historical, spatial and social/socio-cultural significance of stećci.

 STEĆCI ON A “MISSION TO MARS” – COME WITH US!

-The one-day-workshop commenced with a new tailor-made approach “Mission to Mars” session involving students from various disciplines (geography, archaeology, fine arts).
-Initially, participants were sceptical but soon developed a positive group dynamic.
-They used design thinking to explore how extraterrestrials might interpret earth’s cultural symbols, specifically tombstones such as stećci.
-The exercise enabled to foster innovative thinking by encouraging participants to step outside conventional perspectives and to generate new questions, which can lead to new socio-cultural interpretations of the stećci as well as new research questions.
-Topics of this semi-structured discussion included the comparison between alien (from Mars or an even more distanced planets) and human rituals, symbolic meanings behind statues and monuments, and the role of art and symbolism in hypothetical alien societies.
+The workshop began with a new, customised approach, a ‘mission to Mars’, in which students from various disciplines (geography, archaeology, art, etc.) took part.
+The participants were initially sceptical, but soon developed a positive group dynamic.
+They used design thinking to explore how aliens might interpret Earth's cultural symbols, particularly tombstones such as stećci.
+The exercise allowed for innovative thinking by encouraging participants to go beyond conventional perspectives and ask new questions that may lead to new socio-cultural interpretations of stećci as well as new research questions.
+Topics of this semi-structured discussion included the comparison between extraterrestrial (from Mars or an even more distant planet) and human rituals, the symbolic meanings behind statues and monuments, and the role of art and symbolism in hypothetical extraterrestrial societies.

-In the following, two multi-stakeholder interviews were conducted with an academic expert and a community member who is the founder of a cultural foundation linked to stećci.
+In the following, several multi-stakeholder interviews were conducted with academic experts, artists and community members.

-SENSING AND MAPPING CHALLENGES AND OPPORTUNITIES FOR STEĆCI IN KOPOŠIĆI
+SENSING AND MAPPING CHALLENGES AND OPPORTUNITIES FOR STEĆCI IN KOPOŠIĆI, CISTA PROVO AND ZABLJAK

-The workshop was complemented on day two by an expert feedback meeting with UNSA, ZSI and ass.
-Prof. Biljana Maslovarić from the University of Montenegro who is a member of the STECCI Ethical Advisory Board.
-Discussions focused on ethical and research integrity aspects when working with the expertise of local community and on increasing the visibility of the STECCI project.
+The workshop in Sarajevo was additionally complemented by an expert feedback meeting with UNSA, ZSI and ass.
+Prof. Biljana Maslovarić from the University of Montenegro, who is a member of the STECCI Ethics Advisory Board.
+The discussions focussed on aspects of ethical and scientific integrity when working with the expertise of the local community and on improving the visibility of the STECCI project.

 Learn more about STECCI project…